plogs/asopposedtowhat.com/content/posts/half-truths.md

   that statment, I assume you understand English; I assume that you can hear me, that you're listening, that you're not an asshat.

+# Don't fix it if it ain't broke

+* Don't fix it if it ain't broke &mdash; unless it's one of those problems that if you fix it now it may save you a lot of extra work later on.
+Because, as you know...

+# A stitch in time saves nine.

+* A stitch in time saves nine &mdash; but don't fix it if it ain't broke.

 # Too many cooks